4. Library Management System

 8. E-HealthCare Management

-This project helps healthcare providers to manage their online patient records, their appointments and also the prescriptions and the billing.
-The patients are able to register themselves and book doctors appointment online.
+This project helps healthcare providers manage their online patient records, appointments, prescriptions, and billing.
+Patients can register and book doctor appointments online.
 They can also send their queries to the doctor through this system.
-Thus this will be an interesting project for computer science students who would like to work on developing such a system with data base.
+Thus, this will be an interesting project for computer science students who would like to develop such a system with a database.

 Source Code: https://github.com/Sid1608/E-HealthCare-Management-System